Wayne Andrews (footballer): Crystal Palace

 On 1 September 2004, immediately before the transfer deadline, Andrews transferred to Premier League side Crystal Palace, who were managed by former Oldham manager Iain Dowie.
 He signed for a six-figure fee in the region of £100,000, with Gareth Williams joining Colchester in part-exchange.

 He made his Palace debut on 11 December 2004, coming on as a 53rd-minute substitute for Aki Riihilahti in a 0–0 draw with Blackburn Rovers.
 Andrews made nine appearances in his first season with Crystal Palace, failing to score a goal.

 Andrews featured more regularly for the team following their relegation from the Premier League, making 31 appearances in all competitions, but scoring only once.
 In May 2006, Andrews was released from Crystal Palace with a record of one goal scored in 33 league games.

 Coventry City

 On 3 June 2006, Andrews signed for Championship rivals Coventry City on a three-year contract.
+Ironically by joining Coventry City he joined the only team from whom he had scored against whilst playing for Palace.
 His time with Coventry did not start well after suffering a fractured ankle in a pre-season friendly defeat against Boavista on 30 July.
 Andrews had scored Coventry's goal in the 2–1 defeat.

 Andrews made his debut on 28 October, coming on as a substitute in the 83rd minute and scoring in the 84th, away at Barnsley to win the game 1–0.
 This was to be his only goal scored for Coventry.